NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

   the new system. (new rc-flight driver to match this updated so we can continue to support the goldy3 variant separately as long as we have that hardware in play.)
+* (x) figure out the wscript magic to allow me to organize my code in subdirectories
 * (x) sort out how I really want to organize classes vs. singletons vs. global instances vs. namespace vs. cross-wired interdependencies between everything.
 I have some messy mixes of these due to deep